yuanpengtu/DMLP/README.md

 Or you can directly use the purified labels of CIFAR-10, the corresponding files are in [labels](https://drive.google.com/drive/folders/1tXjRrf_W-ilvjARWqXVevVbLJR9IOkat?usp=sharing).

+To achieve better performance, you can combine the purified labels with existing methods to boost their accuracy (i.e., [C2D](https://github.com/ContrastToDivide/C2D) and [DivideMix](https://github.com/LiJunnan1992/DivideMix)).

+# Videos
+For the introduction of the paper, you can refer to [bilibili](https://www.bilibili.com/video/BV13w411A7Nk/?spm_id_from=333.337.search-card.all.click) or [youtube](https://www.youtube.com/watch?v=2m2yONAhiuw&t=141s) for more details.

 ## Citation
 If you find DMLP useful in your research, please consider citing.